-As soon as practicable following the annual meeting of members, and at such other times during the year as is necessary to fill vacancies, the Board shall elect a chairman and a vice chairman from among the members of the Board.
+As soon as practicable following the annual meeting of stockholders, and at such other times during the year as is necessary to fill vacancies, the Board shall elect a chairperson and a vice chairperson from among the members of the Board.
+Additionally, at the board's discretion, a second-vice chair may be elected to board leadership.